 The e-commerce industry is being shaped by these trends:

 How videos help eCommerce entrepreneurs manage their workflow

 From generating leads to answering customer queries more efficiently, here's how videos can help eCommerce entrepreneurs.

 1. Demo videos: Videos can be used to communicate product features and showcase aspects that still photographs simply cannot!
 Learn how to make a demo video.

-2. Personalized sales outreach videos: If your eCommerce shop needs to build a network of businesses as clients, a personalized sales outreach video will be a lot more effective than a lengthy email.
+2. Personalized sales outreach videos: If your eCommerce business or shop needs to build a network of businesses as clients, a personalized sales outreach video will be a lot more effective than a lengthy email.

 3. Queries and problem-solving videos: If you need to spend a lot of time on customer support a day, creating FAQ videos can save time and make your business more efficient while also answering customer problems.